 Permaculture Design Certificate

-3 weekend Summer Intensive
+3 weekend July Intensive

 Permaculture is Ecological Design: a system of ethics, principles, tools and skills that integrates the patterns and systems of nature as guides for creating resilient and holistic landscapes, homes, communities, and habitats.